-THIS AMENDMENT THREE, made and entered into upon execution of all necessary signatures, is to that certain AGREEMENT Number WGM0719 between the parties hereto, hereinafter referred to as the "Agreement" and is by and between the COUNTY OF ORANGE, hereinafter referred to as "COUNTY," and Access California Services, a California non-profit corporation, hereinafter referred to as "CONTRACTOR."
-This Amendment shall be administered by the County of Orange Social Services Agency, hereinafter referred to as "ADMINISTRATOR."
+THIS AMENDMENT ONE, made and entered into upon execution of all necessary signatures, is to that certain CONTRACT Number MA-063-23010982 between the parties hereto, hereinafter referred to as the "Contract" and is by and between the COUNTY OF ORANGE, hereinafter referred to as "COUNTY," and MERCY HOUSE LIVING CENTERS, a California non-profit corporation, hereinafter referred to as "CONTRACTOR."
 COUNTY and CONTRACTOR may be referred to individually as "Party" and collectively as "the Parties."